Updated for nself v1.0.12

 archived

 }# 1.
-Create a starter schema from template
+Create a migration file for your schema

 nself db schema